ctdio/promise-go/README.md

 }
 ```

-After creating that function, pass it into the package's `New` function.
-This will create a channel
+After creating that function, pass it into the package's `Create` function.
+This will produce
-that will produce a pointer to a `Result` object when the async function produces a value.
+a pointer to a `Promise` object.
+This object contains a method `GetResult()`, which will
+block until the promise is resolved.

 Here's what the `Result` struct looks like: